Trying to choose the best MCAT practice test is a process that many students hate.

 These are the worst of the rest.

-I use these as a diagnostic at times because they at least get a brand new student to know the format of the test.
+I use these as a diagnostic at times because they at least get a brand new student to know the format of the test (I’ve even compared two of them).
 But I can only pull this off because I know how to interpret the score, difficulty, and differences of these tests.

 I wouldn’t consider these except for the following reasons: